Get free weekly activities sent to your inbox. Sign up now.

-Even before the age of 4, our oldest daughter attempted more than her share of sand castles in our then city neighborhood’s numerous sandboxes.
-So, we’d have had no worry about starting one on the beach.
-But on a mid-winter escape to the beach, neither bucket nor shovel made the cut for suitcase space, and we had one bucket to share between sisters and other friends on the vacation beach.
+On a lucky, mid-winter escape to a Southern beach, neither bucket nor shovel made the cut for suitcase space, and we had one bucket to share between three sisters and two family friends.
 So, when asked, “Can we make a sand castle, daddy?!”
 Brian quickly switched gears to dribble castles.

 Dribble castles (think mini stalactites) are made from layering drips of wet sand on top of one another until no more can fit without turning castle to mush.
 My husband and I had fun seeing who could make the taller castle, while our girls enjoyed simply making more and more until a whole kingdom emerged.
 Just like traditional pack-and-dump sand castles, you can adorn dribble castles and pretend that an endless range of characters live, eat, battle and dream in them.

 - Saturate some sand: The key to making dribble castles is to get sand really wet.
 If you have a bucket, fill half with sand, then fill it to the top with water.
 No bucket?
 Build a ditch down by the water and pool water, but beware the tide.
 Advancing waves can devastate castles and wee makers!

 - Build: To make a dribble castle, simply grab and squeeze fistfuls of wet sand, letting the sloppy mixture ooze through your fingers.
 Plop each oozed bit of wet sand on top of the last to create a tower.
 Keep plopping methodically, until you have a tower that satisfies and still stands.
 What makes this challenging is that the ONLY way you can add sand to a dribble castle is by letting it drop from your hand.